EGM: Efficient Visual Grounding Language Models: Method

 \subsection{SFT Data Curation}

 The objective of the SFT training stage is to teach the model to learn the reasoning pattern in grounding tasks.
-As analyzed in Section~\ref{sec:problem_analysis}, addressing the key failure pattern requires reasoning about the key feature that distinguishes the target from other objects.
+As analyzed in Section~\ref{sec:problem_analysis}, addressing the key failure pattern requires reasoning about the how to locate the targe object accurately.

 \textbf{Vanilla Grounding.} Given an off-the-shelf vanilla grounding training dataset $\mathcal{D}_{G} = \{d_i\}_{i=1}^N$, each sample $d_i$ contains an image, a textual query, and the corresponding ground-truth bounding box.
-We present each $d_i$ to a proprietary VLM~$\Phi$ (e.g., GPT-4~\cite{hurst2024gpt}) to obtain its reasoning trace:
+We present each $d_i$ to a proprietary VLM~$\Phi$ to obtain its reasoning trace: